JayXT/RecordAudioOutput/README.md

 ## Additional Notes

-If for some reason there's a need to manually specify a sink to record the audio from, it could be done as follows:
+If for some reason there's a need to manually specify a sink to record the audio from, for the PulseAudio variant of the script it could be done as follows:

-**PulseAudio**

 1. Identify your output device using the following command:
 `pacmd list-sinks | grep -e 'name:' -e 'index' -e 'Speakers'`